Lowe's Interview Questions

 • How would you deal with an upset customer?

-• How would you help a customer find an item they could not find themselves?
+• How would you help customers find an item they could not find themselves?

 • How do you feel about standing on your feet for long periods?